chandruxp/evrythng-js-sdk/README.md

 evrythng.js comes with built-in ajax upload functionality, with advanced features:

 1.	ability to upload to Amazon S3 as well as to any custom server.
-2.	upload signature by the Evrythng Files API.
+2.	upload signature by the EVRYTHNG Files API.
 3.	generation of a thumbnail for video or image directly in the browser, and upload it along with the file.
 4.	file data can be sent as raw as well as a part of a form (for simple backends).